iorate/nonsugar/README.md

         // Add a subcommand.
         .subcommand<'H'>("hello", "hello command", helloCmd)
          // The template parameter is the option identifier.
-         // 1st parameter is the subcommand name.
+         // The 1st parameter is the subcommand name.
-         // 2nd parameter is the subcommand summary used in usage.
+         // The 2nd parameter is the subcommand summary used in a usage.
-         // 3rd parameter is the subcommand itself.
+         // The 3rd parameter is the subcommand itself.

         // Add a subcommand.
         .subcommand<'A'>("add", "add command", addCmd)

         .flag<'h'>({'h'}, {"help"}, "produce help message", true)
-         // 4th parameter indicates that the subcommands are ignored when this flag is specified.
+         // The 4th parameter indicates that the subcommands are ignored when this flag is
+         // specified.
         ;

     // Parse the command line.